hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    Cutoff frequency of a low-pass filter that is applied to the audio data.
 Attack Time
    Value for the hull curve calculation that tells how fast the hull curve can rise.
-   The lower the value the steeper it can rise.
+   The lower the value, the steeper it can rise.
 Release Time
    Value for the hull curve calculation that tells how fast the hull curve can fall.
-   The lower the value the steeper it can fall.
+   The lower the value, the steeper it can fall.
 Threshold
    Minimum amplitude value needed to influence the hull curve.